 Hybrid electric vehicles (HEVs) are not ultra low emission vehicles and do not plug in to recharge.
-A hybrid electric vehicle has an internal combustion engine and a small battery which is charged when the driver brakes, known as regenerative braking.
+A hybrid electric vehicle has an internal combustion engine and a small battery, which is charged when the driver brakes, known as regenerative braking.
 The battery power either assists the engine or drives the wheels entirely for a very short distance (usually less than a mile).
 This reduces fuel consumption and emissions, particularly in stop-start driving conditions.

 Find out more at about the types of ultra low emission vehicles and the models available at:

 An electric vehicle’s range is how far it can travel before recharging.
-For a plug-in hybrid, the range is how far it can travel on battery power before switching to the petrol engine (or very rarely the diesel engine).
+For a plug-in hybrid, the range is how far it can travel on battery power, before switching to the petrol engine (or very rarely the diesel engine).

-Battery technology is developing quickly and driving range on new ultra low emission vehicle models is increasing rapidly.
+Battery technology is developing quickly and the driving range on new ultra low emission vehicle models is increasing rapidly.

 Ranges also vary depending on: